 Fourth and fifth appointment: Fitting and testing the prosthesis and placing the definitive prosthesis

 By the fourth appointment, the dentures are almost ready.
-The purpose of the fourth appointment is to test the prosthesis to make sure that it fits properly and that the aesthetics meet your expectations based on the choices you made during the third appointment.
-If any adjustments are required these will be sent to the dental lab technician who will take these into account and will make your new dentures with the help of artificial materials.
+The purpose of the fourth appointment is to test the prosthesis to ensure that it fits correctly and that the aesthetics meet your expectations based on your choices during the third appointment.
+If any adjustments are required, these will be sent to the dental lab technician, who will take these into account and make your new dentures with the help of artificial materials.
 By the fifth appointment, you’ll receive your new definitive and final prosthesis to take home.